Lectures on piecewise distance-preserving maps: Gromov's rumpling theorem

 In the proof of the theorem we will use the following exercise.

 \begin{thm}{Exercise} Let $K$ be a convex polyhedron in $\RR^3$.
 Given a point $x$ in $\RR^3$, show that there is a unique point $\bar x\in K$ which minimizes the distance $|x-\bar x|$.
-Moreover show that the projection map is distance non-expanding. \end{thm}
+Moreover, show that the projection map is distance non-expanding. \end{thm}

 \parit{Proof of Theorem~\ref{thm:S2->R2}.} Consider a nested sequence $K_0\subset K_1\subset \dots$ of convex polyhedra in $\RR^3$ whose union is the open unit ball.
-Let $P_n = \partial K_n$ denotes the surface of $K_n$, equipped with the induced length metric.
+Let $P_n = \partial K_n$ denote the surface of $K_n$, equipped with the induced length metric.
 Note that $P_n$ is a $2$-dimensional polyhedral space for each $n$.

-Let $\phi_n$ denote the projection onto $K_{n}$, as in Exercise~\ref{problem2}, which is a distance non-expanding map.
+Let $\phi_n$ denote the distance non-expanding projection onto $K_n$ from Exercise~\ref{problem2}.
 Since $K_{n} \subset K_{n+1}$, it follows that $\phi_n(P_{n+1}) = P_{n}$.
-Note that one can triangulate $P_n$ and $P_{n+1}$ in such a way that the restriction of $\phi_n$ to any simplex of $P_{n+1}$ is an orthogonal projection onto some simplex of $P_{n}$.
-In particular the restriction of $\phi_n$ to $P_{n+1}$ is piecewise linear \footnote{See the definition of page \pageref{page:piecewise linear map}.} and distance non-expanding with respect to the length metrics on $P_{n+1}$ and $P_n$.
+Note that one can triangulate $P_n$ and $P_{n+1}$ in such a way that the restriction of $\phi_n$ to any simplex of $P_{n+1}$ is an orthogonal projection to some simplex of $P_{n}$.
+In particular, the restriction of $\phi_n$ to $P_{n+1}$ is piecewise linear \footnote{See the definition on page \pageref{page:piecewise linear map}.} and distance non-expanding with respect to the length metrics on $P_{n+1}$ and $P_n$.